 We sold some items around the house on eBay and locally.
 This included one hobby item in order to fund more of that hobby in the future, my favorite sort of hobby.
 The associated fees are in the expense section.

 While our investments do produce significant dividends, they’re still all set to automatically reinvest through DRIPs.
-I may break these out as income in the future as we start to become reliant on investment proceeds to fund our living.
+I may break these out as income in the future (update: we did in July) as we start to become reliant on investment proceeds to fund our living.

 How much did we Work?